koiamericas/one-click-hugo-cms/site/content/index.md

 ---
 type: home
 url: index.html
-title: Your Travel Information Portal.
+title: Your Travel Information Portal
-heading: Welcome to your home for travel updates.
+heading: Welcome to your home for travel updates
 image: /img/main_banner_img.jpg
 headerbutton:
   text: LIVE CHAT
   url: 'http://messenger.providesupport.com/messenger/eddinc.html'
 subheading: >-
-  If you're thinking about visiting Puerto Rico or already have booked a trip, we can help you.
+  If you're thinking about visiting Puerto Rico or already have booked a trip, we can help you
-bigheadermessage: 'Hotline: 787-522-5960.'
+bigheadermessage: 'Hotline: 787-522-5960'
 herobanner:
   first: >-
     For the past few weeks, the PRTC has been collaborating with government